 RPA is most successful when it is continually monitored, maintained, and scaled up.
 As you begin the journey, it is important to create a roadmap for future automations to maximize the full capabilities of your initial investment.
 Adding automations after implementation can be achieved at a much lower cost than the initial implementation and will magnify your return by achieving increasing levels of productivity and efficiency across your company.

 - Will you implement RPA using in-house I.T. resources or collaborate with a consultant?

 Depending on your company’s in-house I.T. capabilities, you may choose to create an RPA Center of Excellence (CoE) within your own company using in-house resources.
 This decision may be affected by availability of RPA expertise, existing workload of current staff, and desire to create long-term autonomy.
 An internal CoE can still benefit from expert, outside consultation from a Managed Service Provider in the initial building phase.
 If you choose to work with an outside provider for RPA, it is important to select a consultant that has solid experience, certified experts on-staff, and an established history of providing ongoing services to meet your needs for support as you move forward.

 Back To Business I.T. and The Greentree Group have established expertise in providing RPA for a variety of clients.
-Our United States Air Force RPA Center of Excellence has created a foundational understanding of the technology and its value for Government, as well as private corporate applications in a wide range of sectors including finance, manufacturing, healthcare, and many others.
+Our RPA Center of Excellence creates unique automation solutions for all levels of government, as well as private corporate applications in a wide range of sectors including finance, manufacturing, healthcare, and many others.
 Our philosophy begins with helping each client thoroughly understand the opportunities, risks, and potential benefits of any technology, and partnering with you to make informed decisions to grow your business.
 Interested in learning more about what RPA can do for your business?
 Give us a call at 937-490-5500 or fill out our ‘contact us’ form.